Hi, I am Khorry Carlos, the momshie behind Mom on Watch blog.

 Just like you, I have a lot of roles to perform each day.
 I am a wife, mother, daughter, sister, a friend, a leader, a boss, a mompreneur, an employee and most importantly, a servant of Christ.
 Of course, it is such a great honor and joy to be in all of these hats.
 But let us just be honest momshies, there are also times that these roles can become so overwhelming.
 There are times that I find myself doing a lot of things at the same time but actually finishing nothing.

 So, it is my goal for myself this year, to eliminate overwhelm and become intentional in everything I do.

 About Mom on Watch

 I started this blog to document our journey and to be accountable to our decision to really make our way out of debt fast.
-Since it is our goal early this year (2018) to buy our own dream house for our growing family, we finally decided to pay off all our debt so we can start saving for our house and for our children’s future.
+Since it is our goal to buy our own dream house for our growing family, we finally decided to pay off all our debt so we can start saving for our house and for our children’s future.

-When we decided to pay off all our non-mortgage debts, we have a total of P 1,065,000 remaining balance not including the interest.
+When we decided to pay off all our non-mortgage debts at the start of 2018, we had a total of P 1,065,000 remaining balance not including the interest.
 Below is the breakdown of these debts.